8 Silent Signs You May Have Heart Murmur

 Shortness of breath or chest pain

 Feeling winded or having difficulty breathing when you would normally be breathing easily can be a sign of a heart murmur related to valve issues.
 Valve stenosis—narrowing and tightening of the valve—limits forward blood flow.
 Valve regurgitation is when a valve doesn’t close completely, causing backward blood flow, also known as a leaky valve.
 “Valves within the heart are doors designed to keep blood flowing in one direction.
 Sometimes these doors might not close properly or open completely,” says Patrick Collier, MD, PhD, a cardiologist at the Cleveland Clinic.
-Be on the lookout for these signs you’re heading for a heart attack.
+Be on the lookout for these heart attack signs.

 Iron deficiency, or anemia, is more a cause than a symptom; it means there are not enough healthy red blood cells to carry adequate oxygen to all the tissues in your body.
 Murmurs related to anemia are considered innocent and require no further attention when detected in a healthy heart, according to information from Johns Hopkins University School of Medicine in Baltimore.
-If you’re experiencing other symptoms and know you’re anemic, it’s a good idea to see your doctor, who can determine if a heart murmur is present.
-Here are 10 silent symptoms of anemia you shouldn’t ignore.
+Still, if you’re experiencing other symptoms and know you’re anemic, it’s a good idea to see your doctor to determine what sort of heart murmur you may have.

 There are many potential causes of belly bloat, but puffing up all over should be a red flag.
 “Some people may experience swelling of the ankles, feet, or abdomen,” says Dr. Lampert.
 Poor blood circulation—possibly caused by dysfunctional heart valves—can sometimes cause excess fluid to build up, commonly in the extremities.
 Low blood flow can also be a sign of clogged arteries.
-Here are 14 things you thought caused heart disease but don’t.
+(Here are 14 heart disease myths.)

 Occasionally, but not often, the murmur can be traced to a dysfunctional thyroid gland.
-“An overactive thyroid may cause turbulent blood flow in the heart,” says Dr. Collier.
-Here’s how to tell if you have a hidden thyroid problem.
+“An overactive thyroid may cause turbulent blood flow in the heart,” says Dr. Collier, leading to a what’s known as a systolic heart murmur—it occurs before the first sound your heart makes and ends before the second beat.

 An “innocent” murmur might develop when you’re pregnant, due to the increased volume of blood pumping through your body, explains Joy M. Gelbman, MD, a cardiologist at Weill Cornell Medicine and NewYork-Presbyterian in New York City.
 If a doctor doesn’t detect any other underlying cause, the murmur will likely go away after the pregnancy.
-Read up on these things cardiologists do to protect their own hearts.
+(Read up on how cardiologists protect hearts.)

 Endocarditis is an infection of the inner lining of the heart and valves that can cause a murmur, Dr. Gelbman says.
 It typically occurs when bacteria from another part of your body—commonly your mouth—travels through your bloodstream to become lodged in the heart.
 (Night sweats can also be a sign of endocarditis.)
 Maintain good oral hygiene and visit your dentist regularly to help prevent periodontal infections, the American Heart Association suggests.